Main Content

 #endif

-In the DimensionVariants.c file, symbolic dimensions participate in loop bound calculations, array size and index offset calculations, and a parameterized utility function (for example, Lookup Table block) calculation.
+In the DimensionVariants.c file, symbolic dimensions are used in loop bound calculations, array size and index offset calculations, and a parameterized utility function (such as a Lookup Table block) calculation.

 cfile = fullfile('DimensionVariants_ert_rtw',...